eventflow/EventFlow/Documentation/ReadStores-Elasticsearch.md

 Configuring EventFlow to use Elasticsearch as a store for read models is done in steps.

-1. Define a read model as let it implement `IElasticsearchReadModel`
 1. Configure Elasticsearch connection in EventFlow
 1. Configure your Elasticsearch read models in EventFlow